Phase 2 of EPD’s training facility set for upcoming fiscal year; Stride Bank Center presents revenue, expenses

 Miller said whenever there’s any defensive tactics training or similar physical activities during EPD’s police academies, which are hosted twice per year, the department has to find a local gym to use.

-The number of people in each of EPD’s police academies have increased to 16 or 18 — more than the space EPD has available for those kinds of training — Miller said.
+The number of people in each of EPD’s police academies has increased to 16 or 18 — more than the space EPD has available for those kinds of training — Miller said.

 “That’s the biggest area in our budget that we’re looking forward to having,” he said, adding that EPD is working with an architect to have a water drainage survey completed by mid-June in order to get started on Phase 2 in early July.